hebr3/597C1-Cryptography/README.md

 Use pandoc to convert markdown (.md) files to pdf

-`pandoc MCS597C-Syllabus.md --pdf-engine=latexmk -o "MCS 597C-1 Cryptography Syllabus".pdf`
+`pandoc MCS597C-Syllabus.md --pdf-engine=xelatex -o "MCS 597C-1 Cryptography Syllabus".pdf`

 > Pandoc failed to copy over annotations so I had to copy the file to odt format and export as pdf with annotations.
 Annotations and bookmarks do appear in the compiled pdf file so I think this might be an issue with the software used to validate the uploaded pdf files.